kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Static Topology Makes Security Easier to Reason About
+## Static Topology Makes Security Easier to Reason About { #static-topology-security }

 Runtime extension loading has security consequences.